 Energy Management: The energy management concentration will provide students with skills critical to managerial decision making within energy companies, focusing on supply chain, operations, finance, and risk management.

 Finance: Students can prepare for careers in corporate finance, investment management, or the management of financial institutions.
 Courses in this area emphasize creative solutions to business financing problems, the development of value maximizing investment and financing strategies, and the analysis and management of fixed income and equity investments.
 Students may choose to concentrate in either corporate financial planning or the analysis of financial securities and investment portfolios.

-Healthcare Management: The primary goal of this concentration is to prepare students for leadership positions in healthcare organizations.
-The healthcare concentration is cross-functional and industry focused.
+Healthcare Management: The healthcare concentration is cross-functional and industry focused and the primary goal is to prepare students for leadership positions in healthcare organizations.
 Courses include cases, projects and assignments that are centered on applying management skills to healthcare issues and organizations.
 Classes are taught by faculty and healthcare executives who bring special expertise and experience to the program.

 Information Technology Management: Information technology is integral to all business operations and permeates all aspects of modern business and our courses will enable students to fully utilize information technology to solve business problems and gain strategic advantage.
 Advanced courses provide skills necessary for the "supply" side of information technology for IT consulting, software management and e-business.

 Innovation and Entrepreneurship: The concentration in innovation and entrepreneurship prepares students for successful business careers in entrepreneurial new ventures, entrepreneurial finance (venture capital/private equity), or innovation-related roles in mature organizations (product planning, product marketing, product development, more).
 The concentration allows students to pursue electives in either the new venture focus area or the innovation within the corporation focus area.